What are CIS Controls

 The CIS Controls (formerly known as Critical Security Controls) are a recommended set of actions for cyber defense that provide specific and actionable ways to stop today's most pervasive and dangerous attacks.
 SANS supports the CIS Controls with training, research, and certification.
-This Spring, CIS is launching version 8 of the controls, to be released at the global RSA Conference 2021 in May.
+On May 18, 2021, CIS launched version 8 of the controls, released at the global RSA Conference 2021.

 - CIS CSAT Hosted: CIS CSAT is a free web application that enterprises can use to conduct, track, and assess their implementation of the CIS Controls; it supports cross-departmental collaboration by allowing users to delegate questions to others, validate the responses, create sub-organizations, and more.